 Recently, a state snow plow driver went rogue.
-He's been spreading caltrops across highways and plowing parking lots into labyrinths.
-As an experienced snow plow driver, I've been sent to find and disable him.
+He's been spreading caltrops across highways and plowing the snow in parking lots into labyrinths.
+As the city's best driver, I've been sent to find him and give him his pink slip.

-I drive my truck down a deserted urban strip.
+I'm driving down the strip where the driver was last seen.
 It's night, and the falling snow makes the world look like a dying TV channel.
-Traffic lights swing from their snapped cables like pendulums I have to avoid.
-A car has crashed into a Big Boy restaurant statue, so that only the mascot's legs and severed head remain.
+Traffic lights swing from their snapped cables like pendulums, and a car has crashed into a Big Boy restaurant statue, so that only the mascot's legs and severed head remain.

-I reach for my pipe, fashioned from a snow shovel, and I light it with a road flare.
-Most plow drivers smoke crack to deal with the tedium of their work - today I spent eight hours plowing a giant snowball up a hill, only to have it roll back down again every time.
+I light a road flare and smoke from a pipe made from the hollow shaft of snow shovel.
+Most plow drivers smoke crack to deal with the tedium of their work - today I spent eight hours plowing a giant snowball up a hill, only to have it roll back down.
 By the end of my shifts I'm so jacked up that I spend all night shoveling my driveway, then shoveling the snow back into it and shoveling it again.

-Tonight I'm out of crack, so I resort to smoking my crack-scented boogers.
+Tonight I'm out of crack and have to resort to smoking my crack-scented boogers.

 I turn on my CB radio for any clue as to the driver's whereabouts.
 His last intelligible broadcast was a rant about how snowflakes are actually tiny invaders from outer space.
-His transmissions have since degraded into incoherent babbling, with screaming and car crash noises in the background.
+Since then his broadcasts have just been incoherent babbling, with screaming and car crashes in the background.

-It's not surprising that the driver went insane, given what snow plow drivers are put through.
+It's not surprising that the driver went insane, given what plow drivers are put through.
 Winter is a cold, inhuman force, so plow drivers are trained to be cold and inhuman as well.
-On their first day on the job they're subjected to Chinese snowflake torture - basically the same as water torture except with snowflakes instead of water and Christmas carols playing in the background.
-On their second day they're forced to run over snowmen resembling their family members, only to learn that their family members were bound and gagged inside the snowmen.
+On our first day of work we're subjected to Chinese snowflake torture - basically the same as water torture except with snowflakes, and you have to listen to Christmas carols.
+On our second day we're forced to run over snowmen resembling our family members.

-It occurs to me that my dealer might also sell to the rogue driver and that maybe he knows where he is, so I stop in a Wal-Mart parking lot to call him from a payphone.
-Millions of snowflakes are falling on the lot, including the snowflake-shaped icon at the end of the Wal-Mart logo, which breaks off the store and lands on a homeless man.
-The flakes remind me of asterisks, like the ones in my work contract saying I forfeit all rights to overtime, sick leave and being treated like a human being.
+It occurs to me that my dealer might also sell to the rogue driver and might know where he is.
+I pull into a Wal-Mart parking lot to call him from a payphone.
+Millions of snowflakes are falling on the lot; even the snowflake-shaped icon at the end of the Wal-Mart logo breaks off.
+The flakes remind me of asterisks, like the ones in my work contract saying I forfeit all rights to overtime, sick leave and hazard pay.

 My dealer is no help.
 He's coked up and jabbering about how he tried to do a key bump but snorted too hard and now the key is stuck somewhere between his nose and brain.
-As I hang up the phone, I hear a high-pitched wailing in the distance.
+As I hang up I hear a high-pitched wailing in the distance.
 I wonder if it's the legendary banshee that plow drivers hear when they or a fellow driver are about to die.
-I thought I heard it the night another driver had a heart attack when some snowflakes fell on her windshield in the exact shape of her dead mother's face.
+I thought I heard it one night when one of my coworkers had a heart attack.
+She was driving home when some snowflakes fell on her windshield in the exact shape of her dead mother's face.